rdkcentral/ThunderNanoServices/examples/TestUtility/TestUtilityPlugin.md

 <a name="method.parameters"></a>
 ## *parameters <sup>method</sup>*

-Retrieves parameters of the selected test command
+Retrieves parameters of the selected test command.

 ### Parameters